houstonheat/redpush/README.md

 # redpush
 Tool to manage queries a dashboards in Redash as source code.

+Tool to manage queries a dashboards in [Redash](https://redash.io/) as source code.

 You can define them in some _YAML_ files and use the tool to manage them using the Redash API.

 # How it works